 Dan declared Robyn a culinary master of fresh homemade meals, lamenting his status as a supermarket-junkie.
 The people of Swansea are extremely lucky to have the multi award-winning business right on their doorstep.
 However, The Ugly Duck Out is fast becoming an actual destination for travellers, especially considering the family-friendly nature of the restaurant.
 A children’s playroom is provided, and customers can browse the art gallery while they wait.
 Off-street parking and access to the town’s shops, museum and heritage centre all add to the attraction.

 For more information about classes and the restaurant, visit The Ugly Duck Out website.
-You can also follow The Ugly Duck Out on Facebook, email Robyn Klobusiak or phone (03) 6257 8850 for bookings.
+You can also follow The Ugly Duck Out on Facebook, or contact Robyn Klobusiak by phone (03) 6257 8850 for bookings.
 You’ll find the restaurant at 2 Franklin Street in Swansea on the east coast of Tasmania.